baderouaich/the-zero-overhead-principle/README.md

 ## What is the zero overhead principle ?

 > "If you have an abstraction, it should not cost anything compared to writing the equivalent code at a lower level.
-So, if i have a matrix multiplier, it should be written in such a way that you could not drop to C level of abstraction and use arrays and pointers and run faster."
+So, if I have a matrix multiplier, it should be written in such a way that you could not drop to C level of abstraction and use arrays and pointers and such and run faster."
 > [Bjarne Stroustrup from the Lex Fridman podcast](https://youtu.be/uTxRF5ag27A?t=2655)